zrythm/zrythm/CONTRIBUTING.md

   Can also do `G_DEBUG=fatal_warnings,signals,actions G_ENABLE_DIAGNOSTIC=1 gdb _build/src/zrythm`.
 G_DEBUG will trigger break points at GTK warning messages and  G_ENABLE_DIAGNOSTIC is used to break at deprecation  warnings for GTK+3 (must all be fixed before porting to GTK+4).

+# TESTS / COVERAGE
+  To run the test suite, use `meson _build -Denable_tests` followed by `meson test -C _build`.

+  To get a coverage report use `meson _build -Denable_tests=true -Denable_coverage=true`, followed by the test command above, followed by
+  `gcovr -r .` or `gcovr -r . --html -o coverage.html` for html output.

 # PACKAGING
   See the [README](git-packaging-hooks/README.md) in git-packaging-hooks and the `packaging` branch